Stéphanie Atger

 Stéphanie Atger (born 11 October 1975) is a French politician of La République En Marche!
 (LREM) who was member of the National Assembly from 2019 until 2022, representing Essonne's 6th constituency.

-Political career
+Biography and Political career

+Born into a family of Martiniquais and Savoyard descent through her mother and Polynesian descent through her father, Stéphanie Atger is originally from Seine-Saint-Denis.
+From 2001 to 2008, she served as Deputy Mayor of Pierrefitte-sur-Seine, responsible for children's and early childhood services.
+She also worked as a member of the cabinet of the President of the Seine-Saint-Denis General Council and later served as Chief of Staff to Maud Olivier, the Socialist Party mayor of Les Ulis.
+Before becoming a Member of Parliament, she was Director of the Citizenship, Community Engagement and Events Department at the Les Ulis municipal administration.
+A contractual public-sector employee and public writer, she has lived in Chilly-Mazarin since 2007.

+A member of the Socialist Party until May 2014, she joined En Marche at the end of 2016.

-Atger became a member of the National Assembly when Amélie de Montchalin was appointed Minister of Europe and Foreign Affairs.
+Atger became a member of the National Assembly in May 2019 when Amélie de Montchalin was appointed Minister of Europe and Foreign Affairs.
 As her substitute, Atger took her place in the Assembly.